Sustainable Living Actions

 Our learning guides show what you can do

-The publications are virus-scanned, quite detailed and illustrated.
+Our publications are virus-scanned, quite detailed and illustrated.
 They include web-links to other information providers but no advertising.
-Get them free within NZ from here once you have registered (or if outside NZ you can pay a $39 one-year access fee for a personal password).
-They are published as PDF files, for which you will need to use the well-trusted free Adobe Acrobat Reader software, if it is not already installed.
+Get them free within NZ from here once you have sign-on (free in NZ or from overseas you can pay a $39 one-year access fee for a personal password).
+They are published as PDF files, for which you will need to use the well-trusted free Adobe Acrobat Reader software, if it is not already installed on youir device.

-We know that many people prefer learning in a group setting, with discussion, so the learning guides are written to help you to host or take part in a study group.
-There are supporting materials such as slide sets and group activities in the downloads area, too.
+We know that many adults prefer learning in a group setting, with discussion, so the learning guides are written to help you to host or facilitate a study group or class.
+There are supporting materials such as slide sets and group activities in the downloads area for facilitators, too.
 Give them a try!
+The combination of life experience of older learners (think 'nana') with the tech skills of younger learners (think 'nano') makes a powerful combination within learning groups.

 Save on power bills